Virtual Silent Discos – Host Your Own Event

 Facebook Events are a great start.
 Free and quick to setup they allow you to get some extra publicity for people searching for local events that are happening near them.

-Meetups is another place to create events, though to create you do have to pay a monthly subscription, you do get a good amount of eyes on your event.
+Meetups is another place to create events, though to create you do have to pay a monthly subscription.

 Eventbrite allow you to make free events.
 You can charge for these events too with Eventbrite but you would have to pay to have this feature.

-These would be the main 3 places to advertise and promote a virtual silent disco but there are many more out there which you can use.
+These would be the main 3 places to advertise and promote a virtual silent disco.

 Thanks for reading, and I hope this helps you get your first or next event off to a flyer!

 If you haven’t yet, register for a free account so that you can host your own silent discos!